 Some of the advantages of using these applications are –

 - Enables a collaboration of a team on one platform so that the team members can share files and other important media relevant to the project.
-Some examples of this type of application are Slack and Microsoft team.
+Some examples of this type of application are Slack, Microsoft teams, and Taskade.

 - Other apps provide conference video calls with team members.
 Video conferencing becomes extremely important when it comes to screen sharing and attending a meeting remotely.